HAYAH

 Which UAE banks offer the best fixed deposit rates in 2026?

-Top Fixed Deposit Rates in UAE (2026 Forecast & Early Data):
+Top Fixed Deposit Rates in UAE (2026):

-• HSBC UAE: Offers competitive rates, particularly on USD, reaching up to 4.25% p.a..
-They also offer 3.0% p.a. for 12-month AED deposits.
+• HSBC UAE: Competitive rates, particularly on USD, reaching up to approximately 4.25% p.a. on USD deposits and 3.0% p.a. for 12-month AED deposits.

-• Emirates NBD: Provides 6-month rates around 3.50% p.a., with strong digital platform and competitive rates, and standard rates up to 2.75% p.a..
+• Emirates NBD: 6-month rates around 3.50% p.a. with a strong digital platform.
+Standard rates up to approximately 2.75% p.a.

-• Bank of Baroda (UAE): Offers competitive rates for 12–24 month tenors, with 3.20% p.a. for AED and 3.30% p.a. for USD, as of early 2026.
+• Bank of Baroda (UAE): Competitive rates for 12-24 month tenors: approximately 3.20% p.a. for AED and 3.30% p.a. for USD.

 Bonds & National Bonds